Brela is a small Croatian tourist destination located between Makarska and Omis. It is famous for its fabulous beaches and beautiful coast.

 St. Stephen's church

-The parish St. Stephen's church is located at the north part of Brela, a few hundred meters above the coast.
-The exact year of the church's construction is not known.
+The parish St. Stephen's church is located in the north part of Brela, a few hundred meters above the coast.
+The exact year of the church's construction is unknown.
 The written mention dates from the 16th century, but it was built earlier.

 Sunday mass in St. Stephen's church is held at 11 am.